neworld/vd2svg/README.md

 ### vd2svg

 Android vector drawable to SVG converter.
-This tool is could help you extract all android vectors to SVG and display in any file browser.
+This tool could help you extract all android vectors to SVG and display in any file browser.

 ### Installation